christinalubinus/git_workshop/README.md

 # Git Workshop from Open Science Initiative

+## morning session
+- installed everything
-## learned basics about git on the local PC
+- learned basics about git on the local PC

+## afternoon session
-## now connecting to remote repository on my own Github account
+-  now connecting to remote repository on my own Github account
+- learning push and pull